REKOM UK is determined to restore the reputation of clubs and bars in the UK and fly the flag for a new style of responsible retailing.

 At REKOM UK, we go to every length to ensure that our guests are not only safe, but experience the very finest guest care during their night out.
 We have launched a number of initiatives of campaigns aimed at improving guest welfare.
 The introduction of female security teams was one such initiative and now forms part of the DNA of our guest experience.

-Our ‘We Care’ strategy includes offering free phone charging, free handbag services and escorting customers to taxis – even paying for these where necessary.
+Our ‘We Care’ strategy includes offering free phone charging, free handbag services and escorting guests to taxis – even paying for these where necessary.
 We also provide free entry to our venues for carers accompanying a disabled guest.
 All staff receive detailed training during their induction which highlights our responsibility to guest welfare, and we work closely with the Street Pastors to ensure the wellbeing of our guests, even after they have left our venues.

 Our venues work closely with their local communities, hosting special events, as well as with local authorities and police to ensure that we deliver the highest standards possible, promoting alcohol responsibly and encouraging positive behaviour.